aptible/deploy-demo-preview-example/README.md

 # deploy-demo-preview-example

-Example use of Github actions to automatically deploy an app to preview changes and spin down the app once the PR is closed.
+This is an example of using Github actions to automatically deploy an app to preview changes and spin down the app once the PR is closed.

 ## GitHub Workflows

 This repository includes two GitHub workflows to automate preview deployments of your application using the [deploy demo app](https://github.com/aptible/deploy-demo-app) as an example:

 ### 1. Preview Deployment (preview.yml)

-The `preview.yml` workflow automatically deploys a preview app for every pull request.
-This allows reviewers to deploy the changes introduced in their PR to a separate app in the Aptible environment of their choice to complete the necessary testing before merging their changes to main.
+The `preview.yml` workflow automatically deploys a preview app for every pull request, enabling reviewers to test the changes introduced in the PR in a separate app in a selected Aptible environment.

 **What this workflow does:**
 - Triggers on pull request creation and when pushing changes to the pull request